fredokun/lisp-lazy-seq/README.md

 (alazy-list* 1 (maps #'1+ self))
 ```

-or more efficiently use an object representing a range:
+or, more efficiently, use an object representing a range:

 ```lisp
 (range 1)